Kremlin: Russia backs Kosovo's Serbs, their rights must be respected | Law-Order

 Russia supports Kosovo's Serbian population and believes their legal rights and interests must be protected, Kremlin spokesman Dmitry Peskov said on Wednesday.

-Peskov also told a regular news briefing that Moscow was following closely the unrest in Kosovo, which has increased sharply since ethnic Albanian mayors took office in the country's northern Serb-majority area after votes last month.
+Peskov also said Moscow was following with concern the unrest in Kosovo, which has increased sharply since ethnic Albanian mayors took office in the country's northern Serb-majority area after votes last month.
+"We support Serbia and the Serbs unconditionally...
+We consider that all legal rights and interests of the Kosovo Serbs must be observed," Peskov told a daily news briefing, adding that there must be no room for "provocative actions".

+Serbs refused to take part in the local elections in April and ethnic Albanian candidates won the mayoralties in four Serb-majority municipalities with a 3.5% turnout.
+NATO said on Tuesday it would

+send 700 additional troops to Kosovo and put another battalion on high alert to go in as Serbs continue to protest against the ethnic Albanian mayors.
+NATO already has some 4,000 soldiers currently in Kosovo.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)